 Marbella Avenue Kellyville

 This great park caters for all ages, from crawlers to primary school aged kids.
-Bernie Mullane has climbing equipment, slippery dips, swings (including a wheelchair accessible one), a grassed area to run around (unshaded) and a small footpath for scooters.
-The play equipment is covered by a shade but there are no shaded areas to sit on a rug.
+Bernie Mullane has climbing equipment, slippery dips, water play, swings, a grassed area to run around (unshaded) and a small footpath for scooters.
+Some of the play equipment is covered by a shade but there are no shaded areas to sit on a rug.
 Outside the fenced playground is a walkway around the sports complex where there’s a smaller playground.
 And if you are a mum who loves a coffee and a little something for morning or afternoon tea, this is all available in the nearby gym.

 Kellyville Village – Kellyville